mr2raccoon/caactus/README.md

     - a) "df_summary_complete.csv" = .csv-table containing also "not usable" category,
     - b) "df_refined_complete.csv" = .csv-table without "not usable" category",
     - c) "counts.csv" dataframe used in PlnModelling
     - d) bar graph ("barchart.png") (faceted by condition1 on x-axis, percent of morphotypes "Predicted Class" on the y-axis and condition2 as the facetting variable in rows.)
+You can play around by putting 'condition2' first and 'condition1' second to see how it changes the plot.

 ## 7.11 PLN modelling
 1. Go to the `PLN modelling` tab in the caactus GUI.